 Network of Technology Transfer Nodes for Enhanced Open Innovation in the Central European Advanced Manufacturing and Processing Industry

 The European Union's most important automation and mechatronic industries are located in central European regions.
 While their business dimension is intercontinental, their innovation-related services often remain local, thus slowing the transfer of research and development results from regions of Central Europe to industry.
-As a result, technology transfer is an expensive process that often duplicates efforts and does not respond to the time-to-market requirements.
 The challenge is to improve the innovation-related services, scaling-up regional efforts and to accelerate the transposition of key enabling technologies (KET) from relevant EU-funded research & central European labs and projects into new end-user components and apps for the advanced manufacturing industries.

-- Increase linkages with innovators outside the project regions by 40-50 percent;
+- Increase linkages with innovators beyond regional borders of the project regions

-- Accelerate the time-to-market of R&D concepts (from EU-funded research & central European labs to companies) by 15-20 percent;
+- Accelerate the time-to-market of R&D concepts from EU-funded research and Central European labs to companies

-- Increase R&D expenditure and patent applications of participating companies by 2-3 percent of mid-term turnover.
+- Increase R&D expenditure and patent applications of mid-term turnover

 Participating Countries: Austria, Germany, Italy, Poland, Slovakia, Czech Republic